trustedanalytics/hadoop-spring-utils/README.md

   ...
 ```

-Which FileSystem is created depends on Spring profile that is active
+Which FileSystem is created depends on Spring profile that is active (to set profile, set SPRING_PROFILES_ACTIVE, for example: `export SPRING_PROFILES_ACTIVE=local`)

 ### cloud
 This is profile that is usually activated in Cloud Foundry.
 It reads: